 - Preheat the oven to 350 degrees and spray a 9x13 baking pan with baking spray.

 - In your stand mixer cream together the peanut butter, butter, sugar, and brown sugar until light and fluffy.

-- Add in the eggs until fully combined.
+Add in the eggs and vanilla until fully combined.

 - Add in the flour, baking powder, salt and peanut butter chips until just combined and no white powder remains.

 Spread into baking dish and bake for 30-35 minutes then let cool completely before cutting into squares and serving.

 Yield: 16 servings, Amount per serving: 409 calories, Calories: 409g, Carbohydrates: 49g, Protein: 9g, Fat: 21g, Saturated Fat: 10g, Cholesterol: 44mg, Sodium: 156mg, Potassium: 194mg, Fiber: 2g, Sugar: 37g, Vitamin A: 265g, Calcium: 47g, Iron: 1.4g